Green Jellÿ: Cereal Killer (1991–1993)

-In 1991, Green Jellö approached BMG subsidiary label Zoo Entertainment with a video-only album concept.
-In the fall of 1992, they delivered their third album, Cereal Killer, again produced by Massy.
+In 1991, Green Jellö approached the BMG subsidiary label Zoo Entertainment with a video-only album concept.
+In 1992, they delivered Cereal Killer, again produced by Massy.
 The album is a long-form video consisting of music videos for each song, as well as a behind-the-scenes feature.
 Zoo eventually issued the EP Green Jellö SUXX, consisting of four songs from Cereal Killer, including "Three Little Pigs".
 The band then issued the full-length studio album Cereal Killer Soundtrack in March 1993.
 This was their first release under the revised name Green Jellÿ.

 The video for "Three Little Pigs" was directed by Fred Stuhr (who also directed Tool's "Sober" video), and it featured a claymation rendition of the classic fairy tale with modern twists, such as pot-smoking pigs, an appearance by Rambo, and a Harley Davidson-riding wolf.
 The video was No. 17 for most of the summer of 1993 in the US and received both an MTV music award and Billboard music award nomination.
 The song entered the UK Singles Chart at a peak position of No. 5.
 Cereal Killer Soundtrack attained gold status in the US, New Zealand, and Canada, as well as platinum in Australia.
-In 1993, they released the single "Electric Harley House (of Love)", with the video featuring Gene Simmons and Paul Stanley from KISS.
+In 1993, they released the single "Electric Harley House (of Love)", with the video featuring Gene Simmons and Paul Stanley from Kiss.
 Later the same year, the band released a single that was never included on any of their full-length albums: a collaboration with Hulk Hogan, performing Gary Glitter's "I'm the Leader of the Gang (I Am)", which became a Top-40 hit in the UK.